IBM/aspera-cli/README.md

 > **Note:** This can also be set using a preset.

+If one of the SSH private keys is passphrase-protected, then option `passphrase` can be used.
+It is equivalent to setting both options `ssh_options.passphrase` and `ts.ssh_private_key_passphrase`.

 ### Other session channels for `server`

 URL schemes `local` and `https` are also supported (mainly for testing purpose).